Simula-COMPLEX/ODiSAR/README.md

 # Digital Twin-Based Out-Of-Distribution Detection

-This repository implements a Transformer-based approach for proactive **out-of-distribution (OOD)** detection using **forecasting and reconstruction error analysis**.
-It is structured around a two-phase training process and supports confidence-aware inference and explainability.
+This repository implements a **Transformer‑based digital twin** approach for **proactive out‑of‑distribution (OOD) detection** in self‑adaptive robots (SARs), with built‑in interpretability.

 ---

 **Conceptual Overview & Motivation**
-This framework integrates forecasting, uncertainty estimation, and feature-wise reconstruction analysis into a unified Digital Twin-based OOD detection pipeline:
+This approach integrates forecasting, uncertainty estimation, and feature-wise reconstruction analysis into a unified Digital Twin-based OOD detection pipeline:

 - **Digital Twin Model (DTM)**: A Transformer that predicts and reconstructs future system states.
 - **Digital Twin Capability (DTC)**: Computes reconstruction error and MC-dropout-based forecast uncertainty.